Ashaval

-The settlement near the bank of Sabarmati river, which is today the city of Ahmedabad, was earlier known as Ashaval or Ashapalli.
-In the tenth century Ashaval was one of the chief places in Gujarat as described by Al-Biruni.
-It was a well peopled, busy, trading, manufacturing and rich town around 1150.
+The settlement near the bank of Sabarmati River, today the city of Ahmedabad, was earlier known as Ashaval or Ashapalli.
+In the tenth century, Ashaval was one of the chief places in Gujarat, as described by Al-Biruni.

 Area

 The estimated area of Ashawal was from Calico Mills via Jamalpur Darwaja up to Astodia Darwaja.
-The hillock near Astodia Darwaja (the present Dhal-ni-pol area) was known as 'Asha Bhil-no-Tekro'.
+The hillock near Astodia Darwaja (the present Dhal-ni-pol area) was known as 'Asha Bhil-no-Tekro.'